 This gripe is usually made in comparison with term life insurance.
 And, well, yes, in comparison with term insurance policies, whole life insurance is more expensive.
 But they are different products, like a car versus an RV.
 Sure, both will get you to the store and back.
 But if that’s all you are going to do, an RV is kind of an expensive, cumbersome way to do it.
 If you plan to take a trip into the backwoods and explore the hinterland, however, just having a car may not cut it.

 Term life insurance provides protection for your family or other beneficiaries in the event of your death for a specified period of time.
+(Related: 4 times when term might be the solution)

 A whole life insurance policy also provides that kind of protection, but for an open-ended period of time.
 Indeed, it’s permanent, so long as the premiums are paid.
 It also builds cash value, has the opportunity to earn dividends, and can offer some tax advantages.
 So, in addition to protection, a whole life insurance policy also offers via its cash value a possible source of funds for future needs, such as college education or retirement income.